Summary: 4 Important Questions to Ask Your Real Estate Agent

 When that offers date arrives, the listing agent will present all offers to the vendor.
 Whenever there are 2 or more offers, you are now in a multiple offers situation, which means that all respective buyers are competing against one another in order to purchase the home.
 The listing agent will notify all buyer’s agent how many total offers there are on the property and ask them if they’d like to make any changes to their original offer.
 Communication is important during this step, make sure you and your agent have your cell phones ready.

 The listing agent cannot disclose any of the buyer’s offers to any of the competing buyer’s agents, as this would be malpractice.
-Multiple offers situations work as a sealed bid, so if you are planning on making any changes, put your best foot forward and write a strong offer!
+In multiple offers, it’s a sealed bid; put your best foot forward and craft a strong offer for success!

 4) What is a Property Disclosure Statement?